Ioan Davies

-Ioan Davies (born 28 November 1999) is a Welsh rugby union player who plays for the Dragons as a fullback.
+Ioan Davies (born 28 November 1999) is a Welsh rugby union player who plays for Newport RFC as a fullback.
 He was a Wales under-20 international.

 Davies made his debut for the Cardiff Blues regional team in 2020 having previously played for the Blues academy.

 In 2021, Davies joined the Dragons, initially on a loan before signing a permanent contract.

 Davies joined the Jersey Reds on loan in 2021.

+Davies was released by the Dragons at the end of the 2022–23 season, and subsequently signed a full-time contract with Newport RFC.